-Three class teachers from Beatrice Tate School were actively involved in the training and class activities of the Linking Project this year, one of the class teachers said she considers the work to have been an extremely positive experience for her learners.
-She can see that all her students were really excited to meet their peers from another school and excited to go out into the community, to places where usually they might not have the chance to go.
+There have been three class teachers from Beatrice Tate School actively involved in the training and class activities of the Tower Hamlets Linking Project this year, namely Natascia Maita, Natalie Black and Elena Kantakiti.
+Natascia considers the work to have been an extremely positive experience for her learners.
+She can see that all her students were really excited to meet their peers from another school and excited to go out into the community, to places where usually they might not have the chance to go otherwise.
 It was clear that the students’ awareness of their own community increased, as well as their awareness of their own school.
-They were very proud to say they were from Beatrice Tate School and to engage in chatting about what is available in their community.
+The students were very proud to say they were from Beatrice Tate School and to engage in chatting about what is available in their community.

-The students each made personal booklets and exchanged them with their linking partners.
-Everyday similarities and differences were explored; this process was kept quite simple and light to begin with, to help build commonality and an acceptance that not everyone is the same.
+Personal booklets were produced by each student and exchanged at the outset of the project.
+Everyday similarities and differences were explored in this way, for example, liking or disliking snakes, or all liking ice-cream or supporting a particular football team.
+This process was kept quite simple and light to begin with and it helps build commonality and an acceptance that not everyone is the same.

 The work then moved on to a focus of Life Skills, part of the curriculum in special schools.
-A very important part of life skills is to know what is available in the community, to have links to people sharing the same community, to meet and communicate with new people, including students from other schools.
+A very important part of life skills is to know what is available in the community, to have links to people sharing the same community and meeting new people, including students from other schools.
+Learning to communicate with unfamiliar people is a key focus at the later stages of special needs education.
+The starting point for developing communication skills is communicating with unfamiliar people within the school.
+Tower Hamlets Linking Project provided real life experiences to take this learning to the next stage: going out and learning to communicate and chat with others.
 During the Neutral Venue visit to Rich Mix Beatrice Tate students met with Morpeth School students for the first time and this afforded the opportunity to chat and communicate with people neither set of students knew beforehand.

 A sense of equality between the Beatrice Tate School students and Morpeth School’s special need class was created through the preparation work in both schools.
 This centered on how to behave when meeting unfamiliar people.
-There was an emphasis on living in the same community, even though the students attend different schools.
+Stress was placed on living in the same community, even though the students attend different schools.
 That sense of belonging to one Tower Hamlets was used to build commonality, respect and cohesiveness.

-Over the linking year, several exchanges of work have taken place between the students.
+Several exchanges of work have taken place between the students.
 The Linking Network classroom resources were adapted to work with the special school students, where appropriate.
 However, most students at Beatrice Tate School do not write but use communicating print, where words have pictures attached to each word.
 The personal booklets used communicating print to support writing and reading.
+The teachers used the

 The highlights of the work so far have been visiting Morpeth School and making the personal booklets for the partner school students.
 Exchanging the work was exciting for the students and the teachers too.
 Having fun together, with new friends from different walks of life, has been a memorable experience.
 The second meeting in a park consisted of playing sports together and chatting and it was, above all, really good fun.

 The plan for the future is to continue the work next year and build on the linking relationship.
-One idea under consideration is to have a day per term dedicated to linking; this would be planned and timetabled.
+One idea under consideration is to have a day per term dedicated to Tower Hamlets Linking Project and this would be planned and timetabled from the beginning of the school year.
+The focus of these encounters could be joint learning, possibly in each others’ classrooms.
 These meetings would be kept fun and enjoyable, because once the work gets too academic this might have the undesirable effect of focusing everyone on the differences and could become counter-productive.

 Beatrice Tate School would like to use more places in the community, such as the library, local park, youth centre, college or cinema complex.
 This is an important consideration both in terms of widening the Beatrice Tate student’s horizons and because, as special needs students, the learners from both schools are bound to cross each other’s paths in the future.
 ‘It’s very good that they meet now and will recognize each other when they encounter new situations later on.’